ademus/php-transparent-proxy/README.md

 >>>>>>> f8451eef80edc5be2b3b602826c9a1fe6b86a78a

 ====== ADDED 9-06/2016 /Ademus
-support all kind of Content-type
+support all kind of Content-type , so complete Proxy script